necst/aca25-xiangshan-spectre/README.md

  4. Enter the cloned folder and go to the spectre-v1 directory.
  5. Run `make ARCH=riscv64-xs` to compile the workload.
  6. To run the workload use `path_to_xs-env/XiangShan/build/emu  --no-diff -i ./build/spectre-v1-riscv64-xs.bin`.

+ Note that if you want to use a different eviction function you need to comment out `flushCache()` and uncomment the `for` loop and the function you want to use inside it.

 ## Credits
 - [BOOM Speculative Attacks](https://github.com/riscv-boom/boom-attacks.git): spectre-v1 attack code for the BOOM processor, which we adapted to XiangShan.
 - [PLRU-based eviction function](https://github.com/OpenXiangShan/XiangShan/issues/2534): other than the function used by the BOOM attacks and CMOs, we also tried the attack with this function.